Eddcakes/step-through/README.md

 Created as a concept for an SPFx solution for quickly creating/editing step by step guides.

+The implemented version breaks the data up into two api requests to SharePoint lists for header details (title, description and tags) and the steps (steps, images and captions)

 ## todo

 - [x] download guides as pdf